jorisrietveld/Os-Development/readme.md

 # JorixOS
  This is my first attempt at creating an simple Operating System for educational purposes.
-I want to learn more about the fundamental concepts of computing technology, because of this I am doing several projects like writing an interpreter, compiler, web server, filesystem, this project and creating my own 8-bit computer composed of manny ttl chips, breadboards and _(an unnecessary amount to make it look more complicated)_ LED's.
+I want to learn more about the fundamental concepts of computing, because of this I am doing several projects like writing an interpreter, compiler, web server, filesystem, this project and creating my own 8-bit computer composed of manny ttl chips, breadboards and _(an unnecessary amount to make it look more complicated)_ LED's.